Invitation to Play

 The map is not the territory.”

 For seekers who are eager to dive into self inquiry, the meaning of this quote is tremendously important to understand.
 This single insight can open our mind and help shine a light of comprehension on many more.
-If we contemplate the quote, we may easily realize that a map cannot actually “be” the territory, because it is representational only–not the actual territory, itself.
+If we contemplate the quote, we may easily realize that a map cannot actually “be” the territory, because it’s a representation only–not the actual territory, itself.

-When we apply this principle toward a deeper understanding of our essential Being, we realize that all of the definitions “of” our person (body, mind, gender, race, nationality, status) cannot possibly “be” our essential nature.
+When we apply this principle to our identity, we realize that all of the definitions “of” our person (body, mind, gender, race, nationality, status) cannot possibly “be” our essential nature.
 To do so would mean that we had erroneously believed the descriptions “of” the person (the visual representation, in the example of the map) to “be” identical to the person’s essence.
-This, of course, is not the case.
+This, of course, isn’t the case.
 Strangely, however, this is exactly what the majority of the world’s population believe, day after day.
 In the Bible, this occurrence is expressed through the account of the prodigal son, who turned his attention away from his “Father” (the Source of his Being, Consciousness), and focused his attention solely on his body-mind in the apparent world.
 To do so means that we have unconsciously confused descriptions “of” the person with his/her essential nature.
-When this occurs, we believe–with blind certainty–that we are a separate “self” living in what can often seem a harsh and threatening world.
+When this occurs, we believe–with blind certainty–that we’re a separate “self” living in what can often seem a harsh and threatening world.

 The ceremony that Troy shared with the listeners illustrated the antithesis of this position, especially as it relates to the stereotypical “identities” so often associated with nations.
 During the ceremony, Troy and his peers crossed a stage and unpinned a pushpin that marked their “home town” and then crossed the stage again and pinned the location on a map that indicated where they were going to serve.
 In Troy’s case, that was Tarrow, Poland, from 1994 to 1996.
 Through this symbolic act, they physically illustrated that they were stepping beyond the limited identity related to one nation and embracing a perspective in which they stood united in their humanity.